lee-chaeeun/anom_app/README.md

 Once the predictions are available, the program moves on to the evaluations step, and the status message is changed to "Running Evaluation."
 Finally, once evaluation is done, the program outputs "Sucesss" in the status message, and the final results page is rendered with plotfinal.html.
 ![finalsmapAE](/example/resultspage_final_smap_VAE-LSTM.png)

-One may observe the demo videos  [SMAP_VAE-LSTM](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/SMAP_AE.mkv) and [msl_AE](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/msl_AE) to better observe the application, where one may select different channels to observe the output predictions of SMAP and MSL running on AE.
+One may observe the demo videos  [SMAP_VAE-LSTM](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/SMAP_AE.mkv) and [msl_AE](https://github.com/lee-chaeeun/anom_dapp/example/blob/main/msl_AE) to better observe the application, where one may select different channels to observe the output predictions of SMAP running on VAE-LSTM and MSL running on AE.